|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 Stops an Amazon EBS-backed instance.
-Each time you transition an instance from stopped to started, we charge a full instance hour, even if transitions happen multiple times within a single hour.
+Each time you transition an instance from stopped to started, Amazon EC2 charges a full instance hour, even if transitions happen multiple times within a single hour.

 Instances that use Amazon EBS volumes as their root devices can be quickly stopped and started.
 When an instance is stopped, the compute resources are released and you are not billed for hourly instance usage.
 However, your root partition Amazon EBS volume remains, continues to persist your data, and you are charged for Amazon EBS volume usage.
 You can restart your instance at any time.

 Before stopping an instance, make sure it is in a state from which it can be restarted.
 Stopping an instance does not preserve data stored in RAM.